How to Make a Wedding Seating Chart Without Stressing Out

-Choosing your seating assignments for your wedding is easier said than done.
-To make the process as painless as possible, start devising your plan about two-to-three weeks before the big day, once all those last-minute RSVPs arrive.
-Unfortunately, there's no steadfast approach for deciding who gets what chair, but our tips will help you navigate the trickiest dilemmas.
+From there, you'll settle on where to place each person.
+Unfortunately, there's no steadfast approach for deciding who gets what chair, but the following tips will help you navigate a handful of situations.
 (Remember: You can always assign guests a particular table instead of a specific seat if that makes it easier!)

 Choose Your Table Shape